Anna Paulina Luna: Individual accused of attacking opponent's fiancé is not at all affiliated with campaign

 “I’ll never condone violence, I will never condone bullying,” Henson said in the video.
 “The most important thing, although Andrew’s property was personally damaged, he’s okay, and I’m so grateful for that.”

 Henson said in the post that she has filed a police report with Gulfport Police and will pursue legal action.
+Huber, however, said he has not been contacted by anyone about a report.
 Florida Politics is working to obtain the police report.

 Henson and Luna are both running in the Republican Primary for Florida’s 13th Congressional District — one of the most hotly contested districts in the 2022 cycle.